-I/Os can support 5-V-input tolerance when LVTTL 3.3 V, LVCMOS 3.3 V, LVCMOS 2.5 V / 5 V, and LVCMOS 2.5 V configurations are used (see Table 2-18 on page 2-37 for more details).
-There are four recommended solutions for achieving 5 V receiver tolerance (see Figure 2-26 to Figure 2-29 on page 2-41 for details of board and macro setups).
+I/Os can support 5 V input tolerance when LVTTL 3.3 V, LVCMOS 3.3 V, LVCMOS 2.5 V / 5 V, and LVCMOS 2.5 V configurations are used (see Table 2-19 on page 2-41 for more details).
+There are four recommended solutions (see Figure 2-26 to Figure 2-29 on page 2-41 for details of board and macro setups) to achieve 5 V receiver tolerance.
 All the solutions meet a common requirement of limiting the voltage at the I/O input to 3.6 V or less.
 In fact, the I/O absolute maximum voltage rating is 3.6 V, and any voltage above 3.6 V may cause long term gate oxide failures.

-The board-level design must ensure that the reflected waveform at the pad does not exceed the limits provided in Table 3-4 on page 3-2.
-This is a requirement to ensure long term reliability.
+The board-level design needs to ensure that the reflected waveform at the pad does not exceed the limits provided in Table 3-3 on page 3-2.
+This is a long term reliability requirement.

-This scheme will also work for a 3.3 V PCI/PCI-X configuration, but the internal diode should not be used for clamping, and the voltage must be limited by the two external resistors as explained below.
+This scheme will also work for a 3.3 V PCI / PCI-X configuration, but the internal diode should not be used for clamping, and the voltage must be limited by the two external resistors as explained below.
 Relying on the diode clamping would create an excessive pad DC voltage of 3.3 V + 0.7 V = 4 V.

-Here are some examples of possible resistor values (based on a simplified simulation model with no line effects, and 10 $\Omega$ transmitter output resistance, where Rtx\out\high = (VCCI - VOH)/IOH, Rtx\out\low = VOL / IOL).
+Here are some examples of possible resistor values (based on a simplified simulation model with no line effects, and 10 Ω transmitter output resistance, where Rtx_out_high = (V{CCI} - V{OH})/I{OH}, Rtx_out_low = V{OL} / I{OL}).